Dutch parliamentary inquiry into the COVID-19 pandemic

 The parliamentary inquiry into the COVID-19 pandemic is an ongoing parliamentary inquiry in the Netherlands by the Dutch House of Representatives that is investigating the government response to the COVID-19 pandemic.

 On 4 November 2021, the House of Representatives unanimously adopted a motion by VVD MP Aukje de Vries calling for this parliamentary inquiry.
 Due to disagreement about the research proposal, the Speaker of the House of Representatives Vera Bergkamp decided to postpone the inquiry.
-A motion by PVV parliamentary leader Geert Wilders after the House of Representatives elections of 22 November 2023 to continue the inquiry was unanimously adopted.
+A motion by PVV parliamentary leader Geert Wilders after the general election of 22 November 2023 to continue the inquiry was unanimously adopted.
 The committee carrying out the investigation first convened on 6 February 2024.

 Temporary committee

 A temporary committee had been established to prepare for the inquiry, most importantly a research proposal.
 At the start on 6 July 2022, this consisted of the members: